nanvel/blog/2023/01/domain-driven-design.md

 A stateless object used to host business logic.

-Not the same as services from service layer.
+Not the same as services from service layer (application service).
 A domain service represents a business concept or process, whereas a service-layer service represents a use case for the application.

+Piece of logic that belongs in the domain model but doesn't sit naturally inside a stateful entity or value object.

 ## Layered structure